kkkaushal/ruby-cucumber-automation/README.md

     .
 DSL (Domain Specific Language)
     .
 Methods sharing using 'module'
     .
 Class/object
     .
-'Cucumber' and 'Gherkin'
+'Cucumber' and 'Gherkin' implementation (along with testgen, bundler) .
-    .
 Metaprogramming (kind of) using 'PageObject'
     .
 Extending Cucumber by using 'PageFactory'
     .
 Data separation using 'DataMagic'
     .
 Routes concept using 'PageFactory'
     .
 Environment Configuration using 'FigNewton'
     .
-Environment Configuration using 'Rake
+Environment Configuration using 'Rake'
     .
 Reporting test results using 'Cucumber HTML Formatter' .
 Saving screenshot of issues using 'PageObject save_screenshot()' .
 Browser Selection using 'RDee'